WingZLeung/TTDS/README.md

 ## Whisper-finetune.
 Note: forked from https://github.com/vasistalodagala/whisper-finetune.
-The code to create filelists for and configs for LOSO training will be added to the repo in a future update.
+The code to create filelists and configs for LOSO training will be added to the repo in a future update.
 Changes to whisper-finetune:
 - spec augment training .py script added

 ## Citing this code